 We have received challenges to Zyprexa patents in a number of countries outside the U.S. In June 2007, the Canadian Federal Court held that Novopharm Ltd.'s (Novopharm) challenge to the validity of our Zyprexa patent (expiring in 2011) was justified and denied our request that Novopharm be prohibited from receiving marketing approval for generic olanzapine in Canada.
 Novopharm began selling generic olanzapine in Canada in the third quarter of 2007.
 In September 2009, the Canadian Federal Court ruled against us in the Novapharm suit, finding our patent invalid.
 However, in July 2010 the appeals court set aside the decision and remitted the limited issues of utility and sufficiency of disclosure to the trial court.
+These issues were heard by the trial court in January 2011 and we are waiting for a decision.
 In Australia, Apotex Pty.
 Ltd. has challenged the validity of our Zyprexa patent (expiring in March 2012).
 A trial is scheduled for October 2011.
 We are vigorously contesting the various legal challenges to our Zyprexa patents on a country-by-country basis.
 We cannot determine the outcome of this litigation.